Microsoft SQL | How to Back Up All Databases of an Instance?

 1. Connect to your instance, and click New Query.

-2. Enter this T-SQL script in SQLQuery window to back up each database with backup time in filename.
+2. In SQLQuery windows, enter this T-SQL script to backup all databases in SQL Server.
+It will back up each database with backup time in filename.
 You can modify the path to save backup files, and the database to exclude according to your needs.